Animal-Kind International | FAQS

 How can you help animals in these countries when there are so many people who need help?

-Many organizations and governments support charities geared toward helping humans.
-Far fewer are helping animals.
+Many organizations and governments support charities that help humans.
+Far fewer help animals.
 We choose to help animals.
 And our support for animal welfare organizations helps people too!
-It helps the people who run the organizations and who work in them; it helps the people who adopt cats and dogs and who use donkeys and horses for their livelihoods; it helps because our support decreases the incidence of rabies and other zoonotic diseases; it helps because it not only teaches kindness to animals, but also to people.
+It helps the people who run the organizations and who work for them; it helps the people who adopt cats and dogs and who use donkeys and horses for their livelihoods; it helps because our support decreases the incidence of rabies and other zoonotic diseases; it helps because it not only teaches kindness to animals, but also to people.
 We subscribe to the One Health approach.
 Helping animals also helps the people who rely on them…and who love them.

 How does AKI choose its Partner Organizations?